 To develop staff awareness monitoring students with Individual Needs in all subject areas by all staff.

 To make appropriate provision, out of the resources available, for all students with Individual Needs, including the continued development of a specialist resource area available to all students.

 To disseminate information to staff on students’ needs and suitable approaches to maximise learning.

 The Learning Support Department will encourage the development of differentiated materials, for either end of the academic spectrum.
 Students with Individual Needs will be identified to all staff.
-An up-to-date register of these students will be kept within the school, in line with current practice.
+An up-to-date register of these students will be kept within the school, in line with the SEND code of Practice.

-The Head of Learning Support will liaise with other members of staff to develop individual programmes and provide regular access and feedback for parents.
+The Special Educational Needs Coordinator will liaise with other members of staff to develop individual programmes and provide regular access and feedback for parents.
 The Learning Support Department will provide a base and resources for students who require intensive support.
 All staff are invited to utilise these resources.

 The Learning Support Department and Buckler’s Mead Academy will carry out their responsibilities and duties with regard to the Code of Practice.

 Buckler’ Mead Academy seeks to maximise the achievements for all students.
 The Learning Support Department wish to develop a system of provision based on individual staff expertise, where possible augmented by classroom support.